 #3: Presenting Vision & Mission as a Contrast Quotes

-Or if you like the flat infographics style more, look at the next picture, where we used big multi-color symbols associated with the concepts of vision, mission, and goal:
+Or if you like the flat infographics style more, check at the next picture, where we used big multi-color symbols associated with the concepts of vision, mission, and goal:

-The roadmap timeline is another good idea you can apply when you’re talking about business milestones.
-That way listeners will see exactly where you are now, where you are going and what steps need to be taken on the way.
+The roadmap timeline is another good metaphor you can adapt while focusing on business milestones.
+That way listeners will see exactly the current status, your future plans, and what steps need to be taken on the way.

 #5: Venn Diagram to Show Values & Plans Interrelation

-Here’s another unusual way to talk about management strategy concepts, however it’s a very effective one.
-You can show how you’ll fulfill your mission by accomplishing goals, which will lead to your vision.
-You can also show how the values connected are with the vision and mission of the company.
+Another unusual way to present strategic management concepts is a well-known Venn diagram, and we must admit a very effective one.
+You can show how you’ll fulfill your mission by accomplishing goals, which will match up with your vision.
+Visualize how the values are connected with the vision and mission of the company.

-#6: Surprise them with Big Picture Slides for Vision and Mission Statements
+#6: Surprise Your Audience with Striking Vision and Mission Slides

-If you like pictures more, then use the following slide template.
-Slides such as this with full-size picture background and text in semitransparent boxes will gain much more attention than other classical white background slides.
+Slides with full-size picture backgrounds and text in semitransparent boxes will gain much more attention than classical white background slides.
 Use them to create a surprising or more powerful effect.

-If you prefer to use a neutral background that will not steal attention from what you’re trying to say, apply a flat diagram on a plain white slide.
+If you prefer to use a neutral background that will not steal attention from what you’re presenting, try a flat-style diagram on a plain white slide.
 This is a proven way to communicate your topic in a more effective way.

-Make the diagram steps more interesting by adding appropriate icons.
-We prepared several options:
+Make the diagram more attractive by adding illustrative icons to convey your message.
+We prepared several options to choose from: